Epiisteme/WhitePaper/README.md

 # Bluepaper
-A Blueprint for the Digitisation of the first ever Decentralised Ontological Organisation - Episteme
+A Blueprint for the Digitisation of the first ever Decentralised Ontological Organisation (DOO) - Episteme

 ## Pretext
 - Social Networks like Facebook, LinkedIn, Instagram, Twitter etc. are on the verge of a cataclysmic change.
-Unless these social networks transform themselves to become decentralised ontological organisations, they will fade into an oblivion.
-Episteme is a Decentralised Ontological Organisation created by Semiott Society to transform the social networks.
+- These social networks transform themselves to become DOO, they will fade into an oblivion.
+- Episteme is a Decentralised Ontological Organisation created by Semiott Society to transform the social networks.

 ## Context
 - Social Networks are the manifestation of an epistemological instinct in the internet society in the early 2000s.